 Technological developments are expected to continue at a rapid pace in both industry and academia which could result in a short product life cycle for our Delcath system.
 The healthcare industry is characterized by extensive research efforts, rapid technological progress and intense competition from numerous organizations, including biotechnology firms and academic institutions.
 There is continuous research in the medical community on different ways to treat or prevent cancer.
 Specifically, many large pharmaceutical companies and research institutions are developing systems and devices to improve the outcome of chemotherapy treatment for cancer.
 Some are developing chemotherapy agents with reduced toxicity, which may make them more desirable treatment alternatives than doxorubicin.
-Some pharmaceutical companies are also developing products to reduce the toxicity and side effects of chemotherapy treatment.
+Some pharmaceutical companies are also developing products to reduce the toxicity and side-effects of chemotherapy treatment.
 In addition, gene therapy, vaccines, use of radio frequency waves and other minimally invasive procedures are currently being developed as alternatives to chemotherapy.

-We may not be able to compete in the market for liver cancer treatments because of the numerous treatment alternatives and the strength of our competitors.
+We may not be able to acquire a significant share of the market because of the numerous cancer treatment alternatives and the strength of our competitors, and therefore may not be able to achieve meaningful revenues or profitability.

 The Delcath system competes with all forms of liver cancer treatments which are alternatives to resection, or surgical removal, of the tumor, including intravenous chemotherapy treatment, radiation, targeted chemotherapy delivery through implanted infusion pumps and radio frequency waves.
 Many of our competitors have substantially greater financial, technological, research and development, marketing and personnel resources.
 In addition, some of our competitors have considerable experience in conducting clinical trials and other regulatory approval procedures.
-As a result, our competitors may develop more efficacious or more affordable products or treatment methods, or achieve earlier product development, patent protection, regulatory approval or product commercialization than we do.
+As a result, our competitors may develop more efficacious or more affordable products or treatment methods, or achieve earlier product development, patent protection, regulatory approval or product commercialization than we do, in which case our chances to acquire a significant share of the market and achieve meaningful revenues or profitability will be substantially limited.